Rohan Bopanna: 2013: World No. 3 in doubles

 Bopanna and Bhupathi played with different partners for the first three months of 2013, but rejoined forces starting with the Monte-Carlo Masters.

 Rohan partnered Édouard Roger-Vasselin in Wimbledon in 2013 and reached the semifinals before bowing out of the competition in a hard-fought match that ended in five sets against the Bryan brothers.

 After the team's run at Wimbledon in 2013, Rohan reached his career best ranking of world No. 3 in doubles on 22 July 2013, and was also the first time he became the highest Indian in the ATP rankings.

-2015: Second time ATP Tour finals runner-up, Madrid Masters title
+2015: ATP Tour finals runner-up, Madrid Masters title

 In November partnering Romanian Florin Mergea, the pair was the last to qualify for the 2015 ATP World Tour Finals.
 There, in spite of their seeding, they reached the final against the year-end No. 1 team of Mergea's Davis Cup and former juniors' partner, Romanian Horia Tecău, who played alongside Jean Julien Rojer.